Ngorongoro in Tanzania

 Best time to visit Tarangire National Park

-The best time visit Tarangire National Park is during the dry season from June to October, when the wildlife are at their most concentrated.
+The best time to visit Tarangire National Park is during the dry season from June to October, when the wildlife is most concentrated.
 As vegetation thins and animals gather around the Tarangire River, the only remaining water source, you’ll have incredible wildlife viewing opportunities.

 The dry season also coincides with the Great Migration, so you can head to the nearby Serengeti to cross this phenomenal event off your bucket list.